auth0/docs/articles/server-platforms/java-spring-security-mvc/01-login.md

 link: 'https://github.com/auth0-samples/auth0-spring-security-mvc-sample/tree/master/01-Login',
 }) %>

+In this step we will implement login functionality using Lock.
+Lock is an embeddable login form for desktop, tablet and mobile devices.

 ### Add Auth0 callback handler

-We need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
+First we need to add the handler for the Auth0 callback so that we can authenticate the user and get his information.
 For that, we'll use the `Auth0CallbackHandler` provided by the SDK.

 We have to define a new Controller, configure it to use the `auth0.loginCallback` endpoint, and inherit from `Auth0CallbackHandler`.